thoennes/poser-panel/README.md

 This is an OBJ with the same structure as __mesh1__, but with the shape of __mesh 3__.
 This mesh could be used as a FBM in Poser or DS for a figure that was made from __mesh 1__.
 It could also be changed (edited and/or sculpted) in Blender without splitting.
 Then exported as an OBJ and used in Poser or DS.

 When Mesh 4 is loaded as a morph in Poser or DS for a figure that originated with Mesh 1, it creates a morph that moves the mesh 1 unit in the x direction and 2 units in the y direction.
 It creates a parameter dial in the root of the Figure that drives this morph.

+In Blender, for a typical Poser Figure mesh density (~50k faces - circa 2024), this all happens in under a second.

 Cool.